Kendall Jenner: Television career

+In 2021, Jenner and her family announced that their reality show, Keeping Up With the Kardashians, would be ending after twenty seasons and almost 15 years on air.

+In April 2022, Jenner and her family returned to the television screens with their brand new reality television show, titled The Kardashians, after they left the E!
+Network to join Hulu.
+The show features Jenner, alongside her sisters Kourtney, Kim, Khloe and Kylie, and mother Kris Jenner, it also features ex and current partners including Scott Disick, Travis Barker, Tristan Thompson, and Corey Gamble, with Kanye West making a guest appearance.
+The first season premiered on April 14, 2022, and its ten episodes can be streamed exclusively on Disney+.
+Later in 2022, the show was announced to be returning for a second season, which officially premiered on September 22, 2022.
+In late 2022, it was announced that the show had been officially renewed for a third season, set to premier in the first half of 2023.
+The third season officially aired on May 25, 2023.

-Modeling
+Modeling career

 2009–2014: Debut and breakthrough

 Jenner began modeling at age 13 when Wilhelmina Models signed her on July 12, 2009.
 Cinematographer Nick Saglimbeni directed the photoshoot for Jenner's Wilhelmina portfolio.
 Jenner's first modeling job was the Rocker Babes with a Twist campaign for Forever 21 in December 2009 and January 2010.
 Jenner featured in a Teen Vogue Snapshot on April 19, 2010.

 In September 2011, Jenner walked for Sherri Hill during Mercedes-Benz Fashion Week.
 By the end of 2012, Jenner had covers on American Cheerleader, Teen Prom, Looks, Raine, GenLux, Lovecat, and Flavour Magazine. and booked campaigns for White Sands Australia, Leah Madden, and Agua Bendita.

 In November 2012, Jenner teamed with Victoria's Secret photographer Russell James for editorial work and joint projects.
 Over the course of 2013 and 2014, their work together surfaced in Kurv, Miss Vogue Australia, and Harper's Bazaar Arabia.
 Jenner featured in James' Nomad Two Worlds: Australia book launches in Sydney and Los Angeles.
 Jenner's editorial work signaled a change of direction to high fashion, and Jenner signed with The Society Management on November 21, 2013.

 Jenner walked her first Society Management bookings for Marc Jacobs, Giles Deacon, Givenchy, Chanel, Donna Karan, Diane von Fürstenberg, Tommy Hilfiger, Fendi, Ports 1961, Bottega Veneta, Pucci, Dolce & Gabbana; Sonia Rykiel, and Balmain.
 Jenner participated in two Chanel public relations events in 2014: one, a feminist rally-themed Chanel event; and two, the company's Metiers D'Art in Salzburg.
 Jenner shot covers and editorials for Interview LOVE, and Teen Vogue.
 Jenner was cast in campaigns for Givenchy and a December-themed LOVE advent calendar promotion with Doug Inglish.
 In November 2014, Jenner became an official Estée Lauder representative.
 Jenner was hailed as "the 'It Girl' of the season" by LOVE editor Katie Grand.